Joe-Heffer-Shef/pyminknow/README.md

 # minKNOW mock server

-This code will emulate a minKNOW machine using its [gRPC LIMS interface](https://github.com/nanoporetech/minknow_lims_interface).
+This code will emulate a [Oxford Nanopore Technologies](https://nanoporetech.com/) gene sequencing device (e.g. [minION](https://nanoporetech.com/products/minion) or minKNOW) using its [gRPC LIMS interface](https://github.com/nanoporetech/minknow_lims_interface).
+It is designed to form part of a software development environment to facilitate rapid prototyping and automated testing.

 # Installation